 In order to apply for a temporary worker visa, an employer must file the appropriate paperwork with the United State Citizenship and Immigration Services.
 However, the filing of employment-based immigration petitions and applications with the government does not create an exception to the doctrine of at-will employment.
 Therefore, employers need to make sure employees understand that there is a difference between the length of the temporary visa, which is definite, and the nature of the employee's employment, which is indefinite and at-will.

 Trends: There is a cap on the number of H-1B visas allowed per year.
 H-1B visas are used for individuals with a specialty occupation position, which is defined as a job that requires at least a bachelor's degree (or its equivalent) in the specialty.
-Over the last several years, the cap on H-1B visas has been reached long before the end of the government's fiscal year.
+In the last few years, the cap on H-1B visas has been reached long before the end of the government's fiscal year-sometimes within days of when the petitions can be filed.
 Therefore, employers should file necessary documents and petitions as early as possible.

 Updated to include information on the Supreme Court ruling on Deferred Action for Childhood Arrivals.

 President Trump has signed an executive order blocking work visas through December 31, 2020 for hundreds of thousands of foreign workers seeking jobs in the US.

 The Supreme Court has blocked the Trump administration from ending the Obama-era Deferred Action for Childhood Arrivals (DACA) program, which protects about 700,000 young, undocumented immigrants living and working in the US by providing renewable work permits.

 Updated to include important information about Form W-4, effective January 1, 2020.

 The Supreme Court heard a closely-watched case involving whether the Trump administration could discontinue the DACA program that has protected 700,000 undocumented immigrants living and working in the US from deportation.